stgeorgeshurstville/bulletin/index.md

 ### Sermon Series:
 ## Following Jesus
 ---
-#### Lift up your heads, O gates! and be lifted up, O ancient doors! that the king of glory may come in.
-Who is the King of glory?
-The Lord of hosts, he is the king of glory!
+#### Jesus says: Now is the judgment of this world, now shall the ruler of this world be cast out; and I, when I am lifted up from the earth will draw all men to myself.

-##### Psalm 2:9-10
+##### John 12.31
 ---
 We are gathering in person!
 For people who can’t gather in person, we have these 3 options: